-Activities such as skateboarding, water fights, bike or scooter riding, golf, basketball, hackeysack, and throwing frisbees, water balloons, or balls, are not permitted in or near residence halls due to safety and noise concerns.
+Activities such as skateboarding, water fights, bike or scooter riding, golf, basketball, throwing frisbees, water balloons, or balls, are not permitted in or near residence halls due to safety and noise concerns.
 Skateboarding, rollerblading, scooter or bike riding are not allowed on outside steps, stairways, or inside buildings.
 Special care should be taken in engaging in activities adjacent to the buildings.

 - Lofts must be free-standing and not attached to the wall, ceiling, or floor.

 - Lofts must be placed against a windowless wall and not constructed across an exit.

 - It is recommended for fire safety that a distance of at least 30 inches be maintained from the top of the mattress to the ceiling.

 - Lofts must be constructed using nuts and bolts or screws rather than nails.